dasobral/astro_biases_multiple_populations/README.md

         The derivatives with respect to the cosmic parameters are computed numerically.
         The rest of the derivatives can be computed analytically.
     ```
+- The Mathematica sector.
+It is self-contained in the folder '/Covariance'.
+The inner folder '/Covariance/integrals' contains .dat files with the 2D FFT transforms
+needed to compute the real-space covariances.
+Note that these have to be obtained from elsewhere, using a suitable method.
+We do not include the module used to compute
+these integrals.
+The output of the Notebooks are stored in the folders '/Covariance/multi_split' (even multipoles + dipole) and '/Covariance/octupole' (even multipoles + dipole + octupole).

+    ```
+    sigma8_CAMB.dat
+        File containing the values for $\sigma8$ as computed by CAMB.

+    CovarianceCalculator_BxF.nb
+        Notebooks for computing the Covariance Matrices for different population splits, denoted by the % of B and F galaxies.
+We include 6 examples.
+The output the results to

+    CovarianceCalculator_Joint_Bxb.nb
+        Notebooks for computing the Covariance Matrices for the joint analysis of two splits, denoted by the % of Bright galaxies of each split (B and b, respectively).
+    ```

 # Citation